-Bank credit quality has remained relatively stable but it could potentially deteriorate in the coming year if government support for agricultural sectors declines, unemployment benefits decline, benefits from the SBA PPP cease, and the COVID deferral and forbearance programs conclude.
+While Bank credit quality reflects overall improvement for the current period, it may deteriorate in future quarters in response to potential changes in government support for agricultural sectors, inflationary input cost pressures, and unforeseen impacts from geopolitical, trade, supply chain, weather, or agriculture-related events.
 See the Direct Notes, Participations/Syndications, and Correspondent Lending sections below for further discussion of the Bank's loan portfolio and credit quality.